by Brian Tomasik

 "Humane Pesticides as the Most Marginally Effective Cause" by Jeff M. Jordan

 - What about when insecticides kill non-pest bugs that wouldn't have eaten the crops?
-If the food those bugs would have eaten is instead eaten by bacteria/fungi, and if we care less per gram about bacteria/fungi than about bugs, then reducing those bug populations still seems like a net win.
+If the food those bugs would have eaten is instead eaten by bacteria/fungi, and if we care less about bacteria/fungi per unit of metabolism than about bugs, then reducing non-pest bug populations still seems like a net win.
 Or if the food that the killed bugs would have eaten won't be eaten by anyone else (which seems unlikely), then killing bugs at least slows down nutrient cycling, although if nutrients aren't a growth-limiting factor, maybe this benefit is small and is not worth the cost of painfully killing lots of bugs? (back)

 - This article explains: